Jxnahs/Discord-Creator/README.md

 # Config file setup
    - Open the config file with notepad.
 You can do this by right clicking the "config.json" and then "open with" then with notepad.
 You then need to make a discord server and        create two channels called tokens and tokendetails.
 Once you have done that create a webhook in tokens and copy the webhook url and paste it in the config.json file in-between the " " and replacing the tokenswebhook text.
 After you do that do the same for the detailswebhook and making sure its integrated with the detailschannel.
 Once you complete them both you can save the config file and exit out of it.
+[Click here for a video on how to make a discord webhook](https://www.youtube.com/watch?v=zxi926qhP7w)